 - International students are required to remain in their principal course for at least 6 months before they can request a transfer to study at another education provider.

-- Make sure you are familiar with the conditions of your visa by reviewing the information set out on the Department of Immigration website.
+- Make sure you are familiar with the conditions of your visa by reviewing the information set out on the Department of Home Affairs website.

 - You must have sufficient funds to cover all education and living expenses for the duration of your studies.
-Refer to the ‘student visa living costs and evidence of funds’ section on the Department of Immigration website.
+Refer to the ‘student visa living costs and evidence of funds’ section on the Department of Home Affairs website.

 - You may be eligible to bring family members depending on your visa.
 School-aged children must be enrolled at school.
 School fees will vary depending on school, age of child and if you are a scholarship holder.
 School-aged children must be enrolled at school.
 Schools for Dependent Children

 Tuition Fees are listed in the Offer of Admission and are correct at the time of issue.
 They will be subject to an increase each calendar year and students are required to pay the new tuition fee each year.
-Tuition fees are due at the beginning of each study period, however you can pay fees in advance.
-Annual fees for international students in 2018 are:
+Tuition fees are due at the beginning of each study period, however, you can pay fees in advance.
+Annual fees for international students in 2022 are:

 Southern Cross University will refund or remit tuition fees and excess payments in accordance with the provisions of applicable legislation and the Refunds and Remissions Procedures.

 Please refer to the SCU policy on Tuition Fees Refund for International Students.